-Hello Regina, now I know that everyone who reads this blog is a bona-fide intellectual and wold never ever need anything dumbed down for them.
-But lets just say for the sake of argument there’s that one lost soul whose stumbled upon this website and isn’t as up to date on all the plumbing and heating happenings like you or I are.
+Hello Regina, now I know that everyone who reads this blog is a bonafide intellectual and would never ever need anything dumbed down for them.
+But lets just say for the sake of argument that there is one lost soul who stumbled upon this website and isn’t as up-to-date on all the plumbing and heating happenings as you or I are.
 Today’s post is going to be about efficiency and what it means when a plumber talks about it.

-Anyone in the market for purchasing a new furnace will be looking at what is considered high efficient.
+Anyone in the market for replacing their furnace will be looking at what is considered high efficient.
 This means anything 90% or higher.
 What achieves that high rating is the inclusion of the secondary heat exchanger.
 Basically the secondary heat exchanger recaptures and extracts heat that would normally be lost in the exhaust of a mid or low efficient furnace.

 See ya soon!